 Creating a Chinese Company

 Before you create a Chinese company in mainland China make sure you fully understand whether you need to do this.
-You should create a Chinese company if you are planning to sell directly in China to the end consumer or wholesaler where the transaction has to be completed in China.

 Examples of why you might need a Chinese business: